Graylog2/documentation/pages/secure/sec_graylog_beats.rst

 HTTPS
 ^^^^^

-Place the ``.key`` and ``.crt file`` to your Graylog server in the configuration dir (/etc/graylog/server/) and add them to the Graylog server.conf.
+Place the ``.key`` and ``.crt file`` on your Graylog server in the configuration dir (/etc/graylog/server/) and add them to the Graylog server.conf.
 In addition change the ``rest_listen_uri`` and ``web_listen_uri`` to **https**.
 You might need to cover other settings in a multinode cluster or special setups - just read the comments of the settings inside of the server.conf.

 When using the collector-sidecar, use the **https** URI in the ``sidecar_configuration.yml``.

 After restart of Graylog the web interface and the API is served via https only.
-No automatically redirect from http to https is made.
+No automatic redirect from http to https is made.

 TLS Beats Input
 ^^^^^^^^^^^^^^^

 To enable TLS on the input one certificate - the certificate file and the private key file - that can be used for the input.
 We recommend to use the same certificate that is already used to secure the webinterface.
 Just reference the files `TLS cert file` and `TLS private key file` in the Beats Input configuration and restart the input.

-The ingesting client will verify the presented certificate against his know CA certificates, if that is successfull communication will be establised using TLS.
+The ingesting client will verify the presented certificate against his know CA certificates, if that is successful communication will be establised using TLS.

 Add client authentication to beats input